zhw1nq/cs2-rockthevote/README.md

 - Extract the .zip file into `addons/counterstrikesharp/plugins`
 - Update the maplist.example.txt to inlcude your desired maps and then rename it to maplist.txt

-# Features
-- Reads from a custom maplist
-- RTV Command
-- Nominate command
-- Supports workshop maps
-- Nextmap command
-- Fully configurable
-- Translated by the community

 # Roadmap
 - [x] Add time extension feature
+- [x] Fix !nominate name matching for conflicting names
 - [ ] Fix HudMenu voting
-- [ ] Fix !nominate name matching for conflicting names
 - [ ] Add vote percentage required for winning map (e.g. must receive 25% of the vote)
 - [ ] Add vote runnoff (e.g. 2nd stage of voting between 2 maps if minimum vote percentage not achieved for a map)